radektomasek/fm-social-proof-section/README.md

-# fm-social-proof-section
+# Social proof section

-This repository contains an implementation of one of the Frontend Mentor Challenges - Social proof section
+This repository contains an implementation of one of the Frontend Mentor Challenges - [Social proof section](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA) using HTML/CSS.